audreyfulab/MRTrios_analysis/README.md

 - `main.analyzeTrios.R`: this file performs causal network inference for trios and their associated confounders (i.e., PCs) to infer the causal models.
 - `HumanMethProbeInfo.R`: this file extracts the probe information like mapinfo, gene start/end, etc for a specific model type.
 - `trio.location.Prcoding.lncRNA.R`: this file extracts the location of methylation probe in the individual genes in each trio.
 - `GOanalysis.R`: this file performs the gene ontology (GO) enrichment analysis for the mediation trios.
+- `Methyl_Figures.R`: R script for generating publication-quality visualizations of DNA methylation data, including distance distributions, genomic feature analysis, and comparative plots across breast cancer subtypes and statistical models.

 Additional scripts may be used for debugging:
 - `model loc data extract.R`: this file extracts row numbers in the trio data matrix when a specific model type and location (e.g., TSS1500, body, 3' UTR, etc.) of a gene is provided.